Gervase Peterson: Acting and modeling

 Like several members of the Survivor: Borneo cast, Peterson has attempted to parlay his popularity into an acting career.
 Thus far, his most notable role has been that of absentee father Leo Thompson, whom he portrayed in 2001 on the CBS daytime drama As the World Turns.
 Other television appearances include Son of the Beach, The Hughleys, and Nash Bridges.
 He had starring roles in the independent films 13th Grade and Hell's Threshold, and also appeared in White Men Can't Rap and L-O-V-E. Additionally, he made a cameo appearance in The Scorned, which featured numerous personalities from American reality television.

 Peterson appeared in the Bravo series Battle of the Network Reality Stars, which pitted familiar reality television personalities against each other in a competition reminiscent of ABC's Battle of the Network Stars from the 1970s and 1980s.
 Initially, Peterson was the captain of Team Light Blue, but when contest rules allowed two teams to choose a member from each other's roster, he was selected by Team Red.
 The finale aired on September 21, 2005, the same night as Bravo's All Star Reality Reunion, in which Peterson also appeared.

 With the exception of his stint on Survivor, Peterson is always seen with a fully shaven head.
 He has been selected as one of the celebrity representatives for the HeadBlade, a razor designed specifically for men who shave their heads.

-He has also modeled clothing for South Pole.
+He has also modeled clothing for Southpole.